 For baseline trials, abundance indices will be taken to be linearly proportional to the appropriate component of the underlying model biomass in the stratum/strata concerned.

-Possible alternatives to this will be considered under Robustness trials (see item 9 below).
+Possible alternatives to this are considered under Robustness trials (see item 9 below).

 Statistical properties